Nock32/furima-31524/README.md

 |user_id     |integer  |null: false|
 |item_id     |integer  |null: false|
 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
+- has_one    :address